What is ASP.NET?

 ASP.NET is a request processing engine.
 It takes an incoming request and passes it through its internal pipeline to an endpoint where a developer can attach code to process that request.

-What is the difference between Web Site and Web Application?
+What is the difference between Web Site and a Web Application?

-There are following differences between these two :
+There are the following differences between these two :

 There is no project file (.csproj or .vbproj).
-All the files in a folder structure are automatically included in the site.
+All the files in a folder structure are automatically included on the site.

 By default, compilation produces multiple assemblies.